saisampathb/trade-network-using-blockchain/README.md

 you can then use REST API to call and query the data ledger. you can also add more number accounts to the network by modifying the cto file.

-Please do give me a feedback of your experience.